jestemAria/Tyche_Blockchain/README.md

 > The frontend will be based on React but it is not deployed and created yet.
 > The new ideas of Tyche Blockchain and Tyche Coin will be documented as fast as they deploy in the project.

-* By: Aria Radmehr
+* By : Aria Radmehr
-* Head Professor :
+* Head Professor and Supervisor :
 * Initialized : June 7, 2021
 * Finished :
 ## TODO: